usdot-jpo-ode/wzdx/spec-content/enumerated-types/LaneType.md

 # Lane Type
-A description of the static properties a physical section of the roadway, intended to reflect information about its function that is not covered by its status (see [LaneStatus](/spec-content/enumerated-types/LaneStatus.md)).
+A description of the static properties of a section of the roadway, intended to reflect information about its function that is not covered by its status (see [LaneStatus](/spec-content/enumerated-types/LaneStatus.md)).

 ## Values
 Value | Description